ReviversMC/modget-manifests/doc/spec/lookup-table-spec.md

 **None of the tags are allowed to contain periods, spaces or non-ASCII characters!**

-The only exception is the package ID, where a period separates publisher and modid.
+The only exceptions are the modid, if it contains these special characters (which it shouldn't), and the package ID, where a period separates publisher and modid.